filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 - Use [schema and table classes](../docs/4.x/resources/code-quality-tips#using-schema-and-table-classes) to separate large `form()` and `table()` definitions into their own files.
 This helps avoid bloated methods and improves readability.
 - Create [dedicated component classes](../docs/4.x/resources/code-quality-tips#using-component-classes) when individual form inputs, table columns, filters, or actions become complex.
 This keeps each piece of logic focused and reusable.
-- Organize components by `type` and `purpose`, such as putting form inputs under `Schemas/Components` and table actions under `Actions`.
+- Organize components by type and purpose, such as putting form inputs under `Schemas/Components` and table actions under `Actions`.

 ### Preserving data when creating another

 By default, the [Create and create another](../docs/4.x/resources/creating-records#creating-another-record) action clears the form after submission.
 If you want to retain certain values, you can now use the [preserveFormDataWhenCreatingAnother()](../docs/4.x/resources/creating-records#preserving-data-when-creating-another) method on the Create page class and return only the data you want to keep.

-To preserve all values, you can return the full `$data` array.

 ### Customizing page content